Phill Niblock: Experimental Intermedia Foundation

-Since 1985, Niblock has been the director of the Experimental Intermedia Foundation in New York where he has been an artist-member since 1968.
+In 1968, Niblock became an artist-member of Elaine Summers' Experimental Media, frequently hosting live music events for the foundation from his Chinatown loft, which were attended by musicians like Arthur Russell, John Cage, and David Behrman.
+In 1985, Niblock became the director of the Experimental Intermedia Foundation, a position he held until his death in 2024.
 Niblock received a 1994 Foundation for Contemporary Arts Grants to Artists Award and a 2014 Foundation for Contemporary Arts John Cage award.
-He is the producer of music and Intermedia presentations at EI since 1973 (about 1,000 performances) and the curator of EI's XI Records label.
+He was the producer of music and Intermedia presentations at EI since 1973 (about 1,000 performances) and the curator of EI's XI Records label.
 In 1993, he opened a house with window gallery at Sassekaai 45 in Ghent, Belgium, and, in 1997, the coordinating committee—Phill Niblock, Maria Blondeel, Zjuul Devens, Lieve D'hondt, and Ludo Engels—founded a Belgian organization, the Experimental Intermedia v.z.w., Ghent.
-He taught at the College of Staten Island, a CUNY school, from 1971 to 1998.

 Phill Niblock's music is available on the XI, Moikai, Mode Records, and Touch labels.
 A double-sided DVD of films and music, lasting nearly four hours, is available on the Extreme label.

+Death

+Niblock died at hospital in New York City on January 8, 2024, from heart failure.